Office: 280 South Maple Street, PO Box 435, Grant, MI 49327

-The Mayor's Office The citizens of Grant elect their Mayor every two years.
+The residents of Grant elect their Mayor every two years.
 The Mayor serves the City of Grant on a part-time basis, and acts as the President of the Grant City Commission.
 The Mayor is also a voting-member of the Planning Commission.
 The Mayor also performs wedding within Newaygo County for a cost of $75 per day.

 Term Expires: November, 2019

 "I am so excited to be able to serve the City I have loved and lived in for 53 years of my 57 years!
 I graduated from Grant High School, as did my parents, children, and many other family members.
 I served as a City Commissioner for about 20 years before running for Mayor.
 You can see that I am very vested in the area.

 Over the years, my husband and I have served the community in lots of areas.
 We have both coached sports in the little league groups, and I have worked with Girl Scouts, provided daycare and volunteered at the schoos and church.
 I currently serve as Vice President and representative for the teacher aides in the support staff union with Grant Public Schools, where I have been employed for23 years in a variety of positions.
 The students at the building I work in were so excited to hear I am the Mayor and want to know what a Mayor does.
 They asked if I feel and if I am going to quit being the "Library Lady."
 I told them "No I don't" and "Not at this time!"
 It is so great to see them interested and learning about our local government!

 Please feel free to contact me through e-mail: firstname.lastname@example.org or thru the City's here.
 I will try to check it often.
 My cell is 730-3806.
 While I cannot promise to solve every issue, I can promise to listen and get back to you with what I find out.
 Sometimes a compromise is the best we can do...I heard once that a good compromise is a solutionwhere neither party is 100% happy."